 If you’re looking to save fuel when driving, opting for an eco-friendly car might be a worthwhile path to take.
 Not only are these types of vehicles better for the environment, they’re also great for your wallet.
 Going fully electric means you may even be able to forgo trips to the forecourt entirely, while a hybrid car can still see serious reductions in your fuel budget.
 The downside here, however, is that the upfront cost of your vehicle is likely to be much higher.

 If you’re a little put off by the price, you’ll be pleased to hear that the government does offer grants for buying certain eco-friendly cars.
 You can find out more about this in our guide to switching to an eco-friendly car.
+Alternatively, you can check out our top 10 budget friendly electric cars!

 10. Stop driving